Overview of the HTML Module in Page Builder | Yext Hitchhikers Platform

 Editing the Module with Entity-Specific HTML

-For dynamic content that varies between entities, use the Knowledge Graph to store HTML code.
+For dynamic content that varies between entities, use fields in Content to store HTML code.
 This way, your module code remains as flexible as the data behind it.

 To do this, simply follow these steps: